Making the Elite: Top Jobs, Disparities, and Solutions

-In doing so, my paper is the first to decompose the earnings gap at successive stages of job search and quantify the role of a widely employed subjective screening practice---non-technical personal interviews---in determining access to elite jobs.
+In doing so, my paper is the first to quantify the role of a widely employed subjective screening practice---non-technical personal interviews---in determining access to elite jobs.
 Additionally, by connecting how perceptions of socioeconomic cues determine barriers to elite attainment, this paper also helps advance how to conceptualize, quantify, and address racial, class, or caste disparities in such opportunities, most of which are situated in a rapidly diversifying urban landscape.

 While this paper attempts to do many things, no paper is exhaustive.
 Future research could collect similar data to detect less visible forms of discrimination in other parts of the world.
-Other works could also examine the evolution of the caste penalty beyond the first job.
+Other works could also examine the \emph{evolution} of the caste penalty beyond the first job.
 Experimental follow-ups studying different \emph{firm-level} policies such as standardized interview questions, decision review, and interviewer representation are also promising areas for future exploration.